Little Richard, rock's flashy founding father, dies at 87 - France 24

 Richard never initially thought to record "Tutti Frutti," a staple of his live performances driven by frantic piano and whose lyrics -- in a wink likely lost on many a listener -- were meant as a light-hearted depiction of anal sex: "Tutti frutti / Good booty...
 If it don't fit / Don't force it."

-But the song caught the ear of Bumps Blackwell, a producer from Specialty Records, a Los Angeles label focused on African American artists which had reluctantly signed Richard after he persistently phoned its office.
+But the song caught the ear of Bumps Blackwell, a producer from Specialty Records, which had reluctantly signed Richard after he persistently phoned its office.

 Within 15 minutes and only three takes, Little Richard had recorded his defining hit, now with the tame lines, "Tutti frutti / Aw rootie...
 I've got a girl named Sue / She knows just what to do."